pinguozzo/ansible-role-he-backup/README.md

 ansible-role-he-backup
 ======

-This role perfoms the backup of the Hosted Engine DB on a mount NFS share exported via Ceph using Rados GW.
+This role perfoms the backup of the Hosted Engine DB to an NFS share exported via Ceph using Rados GW.
 When the backup is completed successfully, the playbook will send a message to a chat using a bot that you previously configured in Telegram.

 Requirements
 ------------